-The heavy-ion collision experiments (HIC), namely Large Hadron Collider (LHC), the Relativistic Heavy-Ion Collider (RHIC) etc., has been very successful in probing a part of the QCD phase diagram where the QCD coupling constant is large.
-In these experiments the thermodynamic state of QCD matter as it is existed at the time of hadronization is probed.
+The heavy-ion collision experiments (HIC), namely Large Hadron Collider (LHC), the Relativistic Heavy-Ion Collider (RHIC) etc., have been very successful in probing a part of the QCD phase diagram, where the QCD coupling constant is large.
+In these experiments, the thermodynamic state of QCD matter as it existed at the time of hadronization, is probed.
 The thermodynamic parameters specific to hadronization stage in the evolution can be extracted either from the particle yields or from higher order cumulants characterizing the distribution of produced hadrons at freeze-out.
-These observables are compared with the statistical thermal model calculations, namely hadron resonance gas model(HRG).
-In this model the equilibrium thermodynamic state of low temperature and low density hadronic matter can be effectively described by an ideal gas of point-like hadrons and resonances\cite{Dashen:1969ep, Dashen:1974jw, Welke:1990za, Venugopalan:1992hy}.
+These observables are compared with the statistical thermal model calculations, namely hadron resonance gas model (HRG).
+In this model, the equilibrium thermodynamic state of low temperature and low density hadronic matter can be effectively described by an ideal gas of point-like hadrons and resonances\cite{Dashen:1969ep, Dashen:1974jw, Welke:1990za, Venugopalan:1992hy}.
 HRG model has been tremendously successful in describing low temperature hadronic phase of QCD\cite{braun2004quark}.
-Some studies have discussed the effect of magnetic field on hadronic equation of state within ambit of HRG model\cite{Bhattacharyya:2015pra,Kadam:2019rzo,Pradhan:2021vtp}.
-It is also very successfully describe the hadron yields as measured in HIC experiments\cite{Braun-Munzinger:1994ewq, Braun-Munzinger:1995uec, Braun-Munzinger:1999hun,Cleymans:1996cd,Cleymans:1999st,Becattini:2005xt,Braun-Munzinger:2001hwo,Andronic:2005yp,Andronic:2008gu}, as well as reproduce the QCD equation of state (EoS) calculated in lattice QCD (LQCD) simulations at zero as well an finite $\mu_B$\cite{Karsch:2003vd,Karsch:2003zq,Tawfik:2004sw,Huovinen:2009yb,Alba:2015iva,Huovinen:2017ogf,Vovchenko:2014pka}.
+Some studies have discussed the effect of magnetic field on hadronic equation of state within the ambit of HRG model\cite{Bhattacharyya:2015pra,Kadam:2019rzo,Pradhan:2021vtp}.
+It has successfully described the hadron yields as measured in HIC experiments\cite{Braun-Munzinger:1994ewq, Braun-Munzinger:1995uec, Braun-Munzinger:1999hun,Cleymans:1996cd,Cleymans:1999st,Becattini:2005xt,Braun-Munzinger:2001hwo,Andronic:2005yp,Andronic:2008gu} and reproduced the equation of state (EoS) calculated in lattice QCD (LQCD) simulations at zero as well at small but finite $\mu_B$\cite{Karsch:2003vd,Karsch:2003zq,Tawfik:2004sw,Huovinen:2009yb,Alba:2015iva,Huovinen:2017ogf,Vovchenko:2014pka}.